-As a violinist, Kaufman performed on numerous film and television scores including Jaws, Close Encounters of the Third Kind, Saturday Night Fever and (in a moment of desperation) Animal House.
-He has recorded with artists including John Denver, Burt Bacharach, Neil Sedaka, The Carpenters, and Ray Charles.
+He has conducted for performers including John Denver, Andy Williams, Amy Grant, Mary Martin, Nanette Fabray, Herb Alpert and Lani Hall, Martin Short, Sandi Patty, Eileen Ivers, Juliet Prowse, Sir James Galway, Diana Krall, Chris Botti, Michael W. Smith, The Pointer Sisters, Arturo Sandoval, The Beach Boys, Monica Mancini, Peter Paul and Mary, Patty Austin, Robert Goulet, David Copperfield, Davis Gaines, The Righteous Brothers, Martin Short, Jim Brickman, "America", and Art Garfunkel.
+As a violinist, Richard performed on numerous film and television scores including Jaws, Close Encounters of the Third Kind, Saturday Night Fever, and (in a moment of desperation) Animal House.
+He has recorded with artists including John Denver, Burt Bacharach, Neil Sedaka, The Carpenters, Neil Diamond, and Ray Charles.

-In 2012, Kaufman received the "Distinguished Alumni Award" from California State University, Northridge (CSUN).
-While a student at CSUN, he composed the University's Alma Mater and Fight Song, and was the keynote speaker for the CSUN Honors Convocation Ceremony.
-He has appeared as a guest speaker at various universities including USC, Georgia and the California State Universities at Northridge and Fullerton.
-He is a member of the Music Advisory Board of the Young Musicians Foundation.
+In April, 2012 Richard received the "Distinguished Alumni Award" from his alma mater, California State University @ Northridge.
+While a student at CSUN, he composed the University's Alma Mater and Fight Song.
+In May, 2008, Richard was the keynote speaker for the CSUN Honors Convocation Ceremony.
+He has appeared as a guest speaker at various universities including Southern California, Georgia, Furman, the California State Universities at Northridge and Fullerton, and the University of Liverpool (U.K.).
+He is on the Board of the Film Music Foundation, and is a member of the Music Advisory Board of the Young Musicians Foundation.

-Born in Los Angeles, Kaufman began violin studies at age 7, played in the Peter Meremblum California Junior Symphony, and was a member of the Young Musicians Foundation Debut Orchestra.
-He attended the Berkshire Music Festival at Tanglewood in the fellowship program, and earned a B.A. in Music from California State University, Northridge.
-Kaufman lives in Southern California with his wife, Gayle, a former dancer in film, television, and on Broadway.
-His daughter, Whitney is a graduate (with honors) from Chapman University in Orange, Calif., and for 2 ½ years was a member of the cast of the National Tour of Mamma Mia.
+Born in Los Angeles, Richard began violin studies at age 7, played in the Peter Meremblum California Junior Symphony, and was a member of the Young Musicians Foundation Debut Orchestra.
+He attended the Berkshire Music Festival at Tanglewood in the Fellowship program, and earned a B.A. in Music from California State University Northridge.
+Richard lives in Southern California with his wife, Gayle, a former dancer in film, television and on Broadway.
+His daughter, Whitney is a graduate (with honors) from Chapman University in Orange, California, and for 2 1/2 years was a member of the cast of the National Tour of Mama Mia!.